peterwittek/somoclu/src/Python/README.rst

 Some pre-built binaries in the wheel format or windows installer are provided at `PyPI Dowloads <https://pypi.python.org/pypi/somoclu#downloads>`_, they are tested with `Anaconda <https://www.continuum.io/downloads>`_ distributions.
 If you encounter errors like `ImportError: DLL load failed: The specified module could not be found` when `import somoclu`, you may need to use `Dependency Walker <http://www.dependencywalker.com/>`_ as shown `here <http://stackoverflow.com/a/24704384/1136027>`_ on ``_somoclu_wrap.pyd`` to find out missing DLLs and place them at the write place.
 Usually right version (32/64bit) of ``vcomp90.dll, msvcp90.dll, msvcr90.dll`` should be put to ``C:\Windows\System32`` or ``C:\Windows\SysWOW64``.

-The wheel binaries for OSX are compiled with `gcc`, which you can use before running Python:
+The wheel binaries for macOS are compiled with `gcc`, which you can use before running Python:
 ::

     $ export DYLD_LIBRARY_PATH=/usr/local/lib/gcc/7/:$DYLD_LIBRARY_PATH